Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 }
 test(20)
 ```
-But, we can do as below, here let x = 10 is defined inside a block{}
+But, we can do as below, here let x = 10 is defined inside a block{} - a different scope not same scope - this concept is technically known as shadowing
 ```JS
 function test(x) {
    {